ldionne/mpl11/README.md

 ```

 Soon enough, we notice that we can regroup the datatype parametrization on
-`Iterable` instead of leaving it on each nested metafunction class.
+`Iterable` instead of leaving it on each nested lifted metafunction.

 ```cpp
 template <typename Datatype, typename = true_>